 That’s where Prison Writers comes in.
 We give incarcerated writers the chance to tell the outside world what is really happening behind those bars.

 What We’ve Learned

-We had no idea Prison Writers would become a lifeline to so many of our writers.
-They tell us that we’ve given them a feeling of pride again, something they thought they would never be able to feel again.
-They like having goals worth striving for, a sense of purpose and hope, new things to think about and new worlds to explore.
-And many feel buoyed knowing they’re part of a greater good, in a community of their peers, working together to change prison policies.
+When we started Prison Writers, we had no idea it would become a lifeline for so many of our writers.
+We’ve received dozens and dozens of letters from prisoners thanking us for giving them a sense of purpose, something they thought they’d never find again.
+They love knowing someone on the outside cares about them and their message.
+They love having a “boss” who gives them deadlines.
+And they feel buoyed knowing they’re part of a greater good, in a community of their peers, working together to change prison policies.

-If a story needs heavy editing, we give writers some suggestions and ask them to try again.
-In some cases, we ask writers to rewrite certain sections; in other cases, we only fix a typo or two.
-Sometimes we move a paragraph or two around.
+A note on editing: If a story needs to be rewritten or restructured, we give writers our suggestions and ask them to try again.
+For other stories, we might move a paragraph or two around or fix typos.
 But in all cases, we never do more than very light editing.
-Where necessary, we “translated” prison lingo for our readers.
+Where necessary, we “translate” prison lingo for our readers.
 When possible, we fact-check any verifiable information.

 If you know of an incarcerated writer who might be interested in contributing to Prison Writers, please have them send stories to me via Jpay.
 If Jpay isn’t available in their state, they can send stories (preferably typed!!) to me: Loen Kelley at PO Box 334 in NY, NY 10002.
 And if they’d like more information, please send them Helpful Information for New Writers.